 Content marketing is one of the best ways to drive traffic and it’s incomplete without a Blog.

 Now, whenever I talk about Blog, my preferred platform is WordPress.
 WordPress is not only easy to use but for Blogging, it has many advantages which we have outlined before.

 In this guide, I will be telling you ways to integrate the blog into your Website.
 There are a few possibilities:

 - You want to start a new Website along with a Blog

 - You transfer your Existing Website to WordPress platform.

-I will be suggesting you what to do, depending upon all three possibilites and depending upon your current Website situation, you can pick anything that fits your need.
+I will be suggesting to you what to do, depending upon all three possibilities and depending upon your current Website situation, you can pick anything that fits your need.

-Lets assume you have an existing Website which is www.domain.com and you are looking forward to add a Blog to your Website.
-The easiest way to do is, have a Blog in sub directory.
+Let’s assume you have an existing Website which is www.domain.com and you are looking forward to adding a Blog to your Website.
+The easiest way to do is, have a blog in a subdirectory.
 Something like www.domain.com/blog.
-This is easy and most convinient way when you don’t want to mess up with your existing Website.
+This is an easy and most convenient way when you don’t want to mess up with your existing Website.
 If your existing Webhosting company support WordPress platform, then you can quickly install it by referring to these two guides:

-If you have tons of content on existing Website, it might be a little SEO issues as 301 redirection doesn’t gurantee complete link juice to pass on to new links.
-But, if you have few links you can easily do the migration and integrate both WordPress blog and Website on your main domain.
+If you have tons of content on an existing Website, it might be little SEO issues as 301 redirection doesn’t guarantee complete link juice to pass on to new links.
+But, if you have a few links you can easily do the migration and integrate both the WordPress blog and Website on your main domain.